 Summer in the high country can be shockingly short, and astoundingly beautiful.
 The abbreviated period of summer helps to concentrate all our high country warm weather fun seeking and forces us to focus as not to waste a precious moment.
-Summer at 9,000 feet means few insects, crisp mornings and cool evenings and bright, dry sunny days with the bluest skies you’ve ever seen.
+Summer at over 9,600 feet means few insects, crisp mornings, cool evenings and bright, dry sunny days with the bluest skies you’ve ever seen.
 Here are some tips to help you wrestle every last drop out of summer at altitude.

-Over in Dillon, the stunningly remodeled and already locally beloved Dillon Amphitheater hosts free Friday and Saturday night concerts and Wednesday night movies through September 2nd.
+Over in Dillon, the locally-beloved Dillon Amphitheater has just undergone a stunning renovation and hosts free Friday and Saturday night concerts and Wednesday night movies through Labor Day.
 For more events, go to the town of Dillon event calendar.

 Look for shoulder season rates starting at our local golf courses on September 3rd.

 Palisade peaches are grown on the western slope of Colorado and are hitting their peak just about now- not to be missed!
 The Dillon Farmer’s market runs every Friday until September 14th.
 The Breckenridge Sunday market will continue until September 2nd and features live music and free children’s activities with the Mountain Top Children’s Museum.

 Fall is racing towards us, so get out there and enjoy summer while we have it!
 And then get out there and enjoy fall … and then winter.
 And we'll keep giving you event highlights on our events calendar page.